m0t0k1ch1/ksatriya/README.md

 a tiny web application framework for golang

-**NOTICE: ksatriya is still under development, so API might be changed in future.**
+* ksatriya do not support HTML rendering
-**NOTICE: ksatriya do not support HTML rendering.**
+* ksatriya is still under development, so API might be changed in future

 ``` sh
 $ go get github.com/m0t0k1ch1/ksatriya